IDinsight/aaq_core_template/README.md

 2. Change remote name to `template`
 ```
-git remote rename origin Template
+git remote rename origin template
 ```

-3. Create a new new repo in Github
+3. Create a [new repo](https://github.com/organizations/IDinsight/repositories/new) in Github
 4. Add it as remote for local repo

 ```